CryptoBlades/cb-gitbook-wiki/skill/what-is-skill/obtaining-skill.md

 ## Earnings Calculator

-CryptoBlades has a built in calculator where the player may input a dollar value for both SKILL and BNB, and then the stats of their current character and selected weapon.
+CryptoWar has a built in calculator where the player may input a dollar value for both $XWeapon and BNB, and then the stats of their current character and selected weapon.

 The calculator will then show the potential daily and monthly earnings based on a specific amount of wins compared to the total daily fights.